mgifford/gifsack-or-wolford/_pages/ottawa.md

 We will be near the [willows just north of the bridge](https://goo.gl/maps/FRYu5AsRkC32) close to the canal by Carleton University.

 The weather people are predicting rain so we need a backup.
-If it rains we'll just have it at our house [581 Maclaren St.](https://www.google.com/maps/place/581+MacLaren+St,+Ottawa,+ON+K1R+5K8).
+There is a low chance of rain so we are going to the park.
 If you aren't sure text Mike - 613 327-8537.

 We really wanted to make this a dog friendly day.